 One of the things that we recognized early on is that it’s impossible for one teacher or one program leader on their own to create the kind of systemic change needed to advance equal education.
 But when you aggregate the collective voice, needs, and purchasing power of educators serving the millions of kids in need – now you can start to affect change.
 Aggregating the collective voice is why unions and political parties and other large membership organizations are so effective.

 First Book’s design literally starts and ends with the First Book Network as the driving force for our primary models:

-- The First Book Accelerator – To address broader issues identified by educators through our research arm – issues such as trauma, grief, social and emotional learning and related issues, First Book works with leading experts to translate their evidence-based strategies into actionable resources designed for educators working with kids in need.
+To address broader issues identified by educators through our research arm – issues such as trauma, grief, social and emotional learning, and related issues, First Book works with leading experts to translate their evidence-based strategies into actionable resources designed for educators working with kids in need.
 The First Book Accelerator fast-tracks and scales the ability of evidence-based resources to help educators address the critical issues confronting children in poverty, and hindering their ability to focus on learning.

-- The First Book Marketplace.
-A nonprofit eCommerce site, the First Book Marketplace is First Book’s central distribution hub providing the Network with access to millions of free and affordable new, diverse and inclusive books and eBooks, devices, Accelerator resources, basic needs items and more.
+A nonprofit eCommerce site, the First Book Marketplace is First Book’s central distribution hub providing the Network with access to millions of free and affordable new, diverse and inclusive books and eBooks, devices, Accelerator resources, basic needs items, and more.
 First Book has distributed nearly 200 million books and educational resources, with a retail value of more than $2.0 billion.

 So welcome, Hopi Relief, including its founders: brother and sister duo, Kiona Arellanes and Tom Kaye, and all of the dedicated volunteers working to bring relief and support to the Hopi Nation.
 As the 500,000th member of the First Book Network, you are adding your voice so that the educational needs of children in poverty are not an afterthought – but a significant force driving the for-profit and social sector toward educational equity.